Loft Conversion Design

 Although choosing a light-colored scheme like white.
 It has the power to make a room feel bigger and brighter, it needs to balance out so it doesn’t sound too clinical.

-c) At Design Phase, plan the Furniture’s Layout:
+2. At The Design Phase, Plan the Furniture’s Layout:

 The design of your completed loft conversion.
 Needs for a consideration long before you start working.
 This involves determining where furniture pieces.
 The bathroom and any built-in space will be located.